JustenRickert/justenrickert-old-user-page/_posts/2017-05-17-information-freedom.md

 anonymous for a reason; sometimes things are meant to be kept secret for some time to prevent hysteria, or as a matter of [national security](https://www.washingtonpost.com/world/national-security/trump-revealed-highly-classified-information-to-russian-foreign-minister-and-ambassador/2017/05/15/530c172a-3960-11e7-9e48-c4f199710b69);
 we should all understand how sometimes things are blown out of proportion;
-_etc_.
-However, it is that society has been able to propel itself forward within the last century by adhering to notions of civil liberties and equal rights.
+etc. However, it is that society has been able to propel itself forward within the last century by adhering to notions of civil liberties and equal rights.
 Through history we have come to find ourselves in opposition to such things as singular access to education, wealth, property, bus seats, commerce, _etc._; and